-Doug Simon’s kinetic brushstrokes and lush colors have been over 40 years in the making.
+Doug Simon’s kinetic brushstrokes and lush colors have been 46 years in the making.
 Doug’s art career began in 1975 during his freshman year at King’s College in Wilkes-Barre, Pennsylvania.
 After receiving his bachelor’s degree in Fine Arts he moved to Philadelphia where he attended the Pennsylvania Academy of Fine Arts, America’s oldest art school.
 He was awarded full tuition scholarships and private studio space as he continued to develop his unique style.
 During the last 2 years at the Academy, Doug studied Art History at The Barnes Foundation, a world renowned private collection of some of the greatest works of Renoir, Cézanne, Matisse, Picasso and countless other Post-Impressionist Artists.

 During summer breaks he sold his works at art festivals and traveled to the western states.
 Inspired by the light and colors of the west, his palette changed and his application of paint became more direct.
 He was most taken with the San Francisco Bay area, where he felt the light was extremely conducive for impressionist painting.
 Doug decided to move to California in 1986.